 House in the Woods

-The living spaces are gathered so as to all face east and south, away from the neighbours and towards the garden and the surrounding trees which are so close they are within touching distance.
+The living spaces are gathered to face east and south, away from the neighbours and towards the garden and the surrounding trees which are within touching distance.
 The necessary proximity of the house to the trees, called for the house to be raised up on mini piles to allow the roots of the mature trees to continue under the building.

 House in the Woods

 The walls are purposefully imperfect, white painted lightly rendered soap bar blocks are gently knocked out in a pattern which softens the overall solid mass of the house.
-At first floor level, the painted vertical timber cladding around the openings further breaks up the massing of the house.
+At first floor level, the painted vertical timber cladding around the openings further breaks up the massing.

-A mono pitch roof, finished with terracotta roof tiles - responding to the rosemary tiles of the neighbour - springs from the west and reaches up to the tree canopy to the east, and the front elevation is held and articulated with a chimney at its peak.
+The front elevation is held and articulated with a chimney at its peak.
+A mono pitch roof, finished with terracotta roof tiles, responding to the rosemary tiles of the neighbour, springs from the west and reaches up to the tree canopy to the east.

 House in the Woods